500 W. 5th Street, Suite 400

 Allies and Business Development

-A team of three allies, who started 2019 together and made strategic partnerships with different entities: Electronic Health Records Partner (UnitusTI), piloted at a Healthcare System for children in New York, moved the Boston-born company to North Carolina, joined the Incubator space Winston Starts where they get mentored by several great minds, and continue finding ways to make this technology accessible and democratizing assessment for children.
+A team of two allies, who started 2019 together and made strategic partnerships with different entities: Electronic Health Records Partner (UnitusTI), piloted at a Healthcare System for children in New York, moved the Boston-born company to North Carolina, joined the Incubator space Winston Starts where they get mentored by several great minds, and continue finding ways to make this technology accessible and democratizing assessment for children.